On Test

 Marex 330 Scandinavia design

-The speed with which the 330 can flick from being a fully enclosed wheelhouse cruiser to a near fully open deck boat is key to its appeal.
-With two manual sunroofs overhead and the brilliant curtain cover system - whereby the covers pull out of the wheelhouse uprights and join in the middle to seal the cockpit off from the elements - it takes mere seconds to switch between the two and with cockpit doors in the middle there's total flexibility depending on what the weather is doing.
+The speed with which the 330 can flick from being a fully enclosed wheelhouse cruiser to a nearly fully open deck boat is key to its appeal.
+With two manual sunroofs overhead and the brilliant curtain cover system — whereby the covers pull out of the wheelhouse uprights and join in the middle to seal the cockpit off from the elements — it takes mere seconds to switch between the two and with cockpit doors in the middle there's total flexibility depending on what the weather is doing.
 All of it can be heated, too, so winter boating is very much on the agenda.

-These features also mean the 330 is a very easy boat to live with, simply close the sunroofs, slide the doors shut and pull the cockpit covers out and you can hose it off and go.
+These features also mean the 330 is a very easy boat to live with, simply close the sunroofs, slide the doors shut, and pull the cockpit covers out and you can hose it off and go.
 No wrestling with thumb-breaking poppers here.

 Interior Accommodation